Genus Zero Kashiwara-Vergne Solutions from Braids: Constructing KV Solutions

 \section{Constructing KV Solutions}

-In~\cite{AET10}, the authors give an explicit construction of a classical KV solution $F_\varphi$ associated to a Drinfel’d associator $\varphi: \hPaB \rightarrow \CD$ with coupling constant $\mu = 1$.
-In this section, we reinterpret their construction as a procedure that assigns, to each moperad isomorphism $(\varphi^1, \varphi): \hPaB^1 \rightarrow \CD^+$, a KV solution of type~$(0,2+1)$.
-This perspective clarifies how the KV equations emerge naturally from the defining relations of the $\hPaB$-moperad $\hPaB^1$.
+In~\cite{AET10}, the authors give an explicit construction of a classical KV solution $F_\varphi$ associated to a Drinfeld associator $\varphi:\hPaB\to \CD$ with coupling constant $\mu=1$.
+In this section, we reinterpret that construction in moperadic terms.
+More precisely, to each moperad equivalence

+we associate a KV solution of type $(0,2+1)$.
+This point of view makes it transparent that the KV equations arise from the defining relations of the $\PaB$-moperad $\hPaB^1$.